-- Evidence of above-average academic achievement (more than 65% overall) and a postgraduate Master's dissertation with distinction (UK equivalent).
-MBA or master's students without a dissertation are welcome to apply and must provide evidence of distinction level (UK equivalent).
+- Evidence of above-average academic achievement (more than 65% overall) and a postgraduate master's dissertation with distinction (UK equivalent).
+MBA or master's students without a dissertation are welcome to apply and should provide evidence of distinction level (UK equivalent).
 Your official transcript and grading scheme must be provided when you submit your application.

 You need to consider your research proposal and other supporting documents before you can complete your application.